nhat-14/nhat-14.github.io/books_completed.md

 12. Tôi là Bêtô by Nguyễn Nhật Ánh.

 # Economy and Finance
+- Learn to Earn by Peter Lynch.
-1. One Up On Wall Street by Peter Lynch.
+- One Up On Wall Street by Peter Lynch.
-2. Rich Dad Poor Dad by Robert T. Kiyosaki.
+- Rich Dad Poor Dad by Robert T. Kiyosaki.
+- The Little Book of Common Sense Investing by John C. Bogle.
-3. Valuation by McKinsey & Company Inc., Tim Koller, Marc Goedhart, David Wessels.
+- Valuation by McKinsey & Company Inc., Tim Koller, Marc Goedhart, David Wessels.
-4. Learn to Earn by Peter Lynch.

 # Science and Technology
 - Probabilistic Robotics by Sebastian Thrun, Wolfram Burgard, Dieter Fox.